Lapin0t/phd-manuscript/main/06_instances.typ

     quad cl jwa.obs"".ctx.dom th o asgn(jwa.val) Gamma -> jwa.cmd th Gamma $

-is perhaps slightly scary, but this is largely due to the fact that $A$ is quantified over negative types, instead of explicitely asking that it is a continuation type.
+is perhaps slightly scary, but this is largely due to the fact that $A$ is quantified over negative types, instead of explicitly asking that it is a continuation type.
 This is an artifact of the language machine axiomatization and in this case it would be better written with the following isomorphic representation.